 The general collection of books and journals encompasses veterinary medicine, basic biomedical sciences, and selected works in clinical medicine.
 The VM Library subscribes to approximately 875 journals and endeavors to subscribe to all English language veterinary medical titles.
 This is supplemented with core titles from human medicine, and selected subject areas representing faculty research interests, expertise, and teaching requirements.
 New journal issues are shelved with previous issues, alphabetically by title.
 All of our holdings can be searched in the K-State Libraries online catalog.

 Several approaches are used to maintain a vital collection of book material.
 All veterinary medical books from major U.S. publishers are received automatically.
 In addition, the collection includes all human medical books noted as initial purchase recommendations for small medical libraries.
 The general collection is supplemented with books requested by faculty through the College of Veterinary Medicine Library Committee and other purchase recommendations.
-Each new book is displayed for one week and then shelved by the Library of Congress call number.

 Many of the textbooks, audiovisuals, and supplementary materials used in the academic program of the College of Veterinary Medicine are placed on reserve by the faculty.
 These materials are available for a two hour period at the Service Desk.